Sagittarius (Dhanu Rashi): Where Curiosity Becomes Wisdom

 Relationships & Compatibility

 Sagittarius natives approach love as an adventure and a philosophical partnership.
-Jupiter's influence creates generous, warm, and fundamentally optimistic partners who believe the best about the people they love.
+Jupiter creates generous, warm, and fundamentally optimistic partners who believe the best about the people they love.
 They need partners who share their love of growth, exploration, and honest conversation.
 The ideal Sagittarius relationship feels like traveling together — constantly discovering new things about each other and the world.

 Health & Wellbeing